 The new Call of Duty installment will leave behind operators and aspects of Black Ops 6.

-More stories in the category News
+More stories in the category Suggested

-Don't miss anything and follow us on Google News! |
+| Don't miss anything and follow us on Google News! |

 With each new Call of Duty, Activision seeks to set itself apart from the previous installment.
-This time, the seventh installment of the Black Ops saga has decided to break away from one of the most controversial elements of its predecessor.
+This time, the seventh installment of the Black Ops saga has decided to break away from one of the most contentious elements of its predecessor.

 Black Ops 7 will leave behind the crossovers and operators from the previous installment